Title

 While “survey data” about public attitudes toward “slavery itself” are not available in the 19th century, a few anecdotal observations lend credence to Douglass’ assessment:

-On top of this are the repeated efforts by white Northerners to either “re-colonize” freed blacks or to segregate them in ghettoes or, finally, to write Constitutions – from Ohio through Indiana, Illinois, Kansas, Oregon and elsewhere – barring all negroes from taking up residence within state boundaries.
+On top of this are the repeated efforts by white Northerners to “re-colonize” Free Blacks or segregate them in ghettoes or to even write Constitutions – from Ohio through Indiana, Illinois, Kansas, Oregon and elsewhere – which “cleanse” all negroes from residing within state boundaries.

 From the above, it seems fair to estimate that, at the time the Republican Party is born, fewer than one in four whites in the North (and almost none in the South) actively oppose what Douglass terms as “slavery itself.”